About Kyleena

 It depends on whether you were using hormonal birth control prior to getting Kyleena and also when Kyleena is placed during your menstrual cycle.
 Your healthcare professional will confirm if you need to use back-up birth control after Kyleena is placed.

 Call your healthcare professional if you have any questions or concerns.
-Otherwise, you should return to your healthcare professional for a follow-up visit 4 to 6 weeks after Kyleena is placed to make sure that Kyleena is in the right position.
+Otherwise, you should return to your healthcare professional for a follow-up visit 4 to 6 weeks after Kyleena is inserted to make sure that Kyleena is in the right position.

 Pregnancy and Kyleena